Electrical safety tips

 Outdoors, or in your home, you can stay safe.

+Understanding how electricity works enables you to remain safe indoors and outdoors, at home or on the job.
 Please take a look at the tips and resources below in order to be prepared, keep safe, and avoid electrical hazards and injuries.

-For great tips on how to prepare for power outages and what to do during a monsoon thunderstorm, visit the UES Outage Center.
+For great tips on how to prepare for power outages and what to do during a monsoon thunderstorm, visit the Outage Center.

 Jump to a section: Outdoor Safety | Indoor Safety | Storm & Outage Safety